Tysilio: Sources

-The 12th century poet Cynddelw Brydydd Mawr wrote "An Ode to Tysilio".
-There is a genealogy of Tysilio in the Bonedd y Saint, and he is mentioned in the 14th century vita of Saint Beuno.
+The 12th-century poet Cynddelw Brydydd Mawr wrote "An Ode to Tysilio".
+There is a genealogy of Tysilio in the Bonedd y Saint, and he is mentioned in the 14th-century vita of Saint Beuno.

 Although there is no extent vita of Tysilio, apparently in the 15th century some Breton clerics used details from the life of Tysilio to construct a legenda for their own Saint Suliac.
 Thus, they indirectly preserved some information regarding Tysilio (and also caused some confusion between the two).

 "Suliau" has been used an alternate variation for Tysilio and has sometimes led to his being confused with the Cornish saint Sulien.

 Life

-Tyslio was the second son of the reigning King of Powys, Brochwel Ysgithrog, and the maternal nephew of the great Abbot Dunod of Bangor Iscoed.
+Tyslio was the second son of the reigning King of Powys, Brochwel Ysgithrog, and his wife Arddun Penasgell, and the maternal nephew of the great Abbot Dunod of Bangor Iscoed.
 He took part in the affairs of Wales during the distressful period at the opening of the 7th century.

 Tysilio probably started his career in Trallwng Llywelyn (Welshpool) and afterwards took up residence in Meifod where he studied under Gwyddfarch.

 Around 630, Tysilio moved to an island in the Menai Strait, (now called Ynys Tysilio, where he established a hermitage, and preached throughout Ynys Môn for the next seven years.
 He then returned to Meifod, where he talked the aging abbot out of making a pilgrimage to Rome.
 Eventually, Tysilio succeeded Gwyddfarch as abbot.